Roald87/TcBlack/CONTRIBUTING.md

 **Tools → Options → TwinCAT → Write options → Separate LineIDs** (set this to TRUE, more information is available [here](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_userinterface/18014403202147467.html&id=)).

+## Testing
+If you've implemented a new feature, you can try it by formatting or adding a file to the ShowcaseProject.
+Please only commit pre-formatted versions of these files, otherwise others can't use it.
+To show the new feature you can update the README's Current state section.

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.

 ## References
 This document was adapted from TcUnits's excellent [contribution guidelines](https://github.com/tcunit/TcUnit/blob/master/CONTRIBUTING.md).